Ewing family (Dallas): Ewing Oil

-When J.R.'s plan to ruin the Farlows backfired, Miss Ellie stepped in to stop the destruction of Ewing Oil and made a deal with Clayton Farlow.
-Furious at J.R., she persuaded the family to vote with her to have him fired as president, but changed her mind at the last moment as nobody would be able to take his place at the time.
-However, when Ellie later learned that J.R. had used Ewing Oil to ruin Cliff Barnes (resulting in his attempted suicide), the family voted unanimously to remove J.R. as president and Bobby took over again.
+J.R.'s plan to ruin the Farlows was stopped when Miss Ellie stepped in and made a deal with Clayton Farlow.
+Furious at J.R., she persuaded the family to vote with her to have him removed as president but changed her mind when J.R. pointed out nobody else could run Ewing Oil alone.
+However, when Miss Ellie later learned that J.R. had used Ewing Oil to ruin Cliff Barnes (resulting in his attempted suicide), the family voted unanimously to remove J.R. as president and Bobby took over again.

 Some months later, Jock Ewing's will was finally read which stated that Ewing Oil would be split 50-50 between J.R. and Bobby and would run half each as a separate company for a period of one year.
 At the end of the year, the brother with the greatest profit would inherit 51% of the company and the loser would get 19%.
 The remainder would go to Miss Ellie, Ray and Gary who would inherit 10% each.
 Bobby's route was to drill in frozen ground in Canada using a new, experimental Tundra Torque drill bit.
 J.R.'s route was to over-pump oil with a special variance from the OLM (which he obtained through blackmail), refine it and open a chain of cut-price gas stations.

 The battle for Ewing Oil tore the family apart.
 Bobby and Pam divorced; and Cliff and Pamela's mother, Rebecca Wentworth, died in a plane crash in an attempt to stop J.R. from winning.
 In the fall of 1983, J.R. and Bobby decided to call the battle off and divide their shares equally regardless of who won the contest.
-When it initially appeared that J.R. was the winner, he was about to double-cross Bobby and take control of Ewing Oil, but at the last moment Bobby Ewing won the contest when his Canadian project struck oil.
+When it initially appeared that J.R. was the winner, he was about to double-cross Bobby and take control of Ewing Oil, but at the last moment Bobby won the contest when his Canadian project struck oil.
 Bobby kept his word and allowed J.R. to have an equal share in the company and the brothers would run the company side by side.
 Ownership of Ewing Oil was now as follows: